-->

 Deciphering the Many Pathways

 But what if a student doesn’t want to go to college just yet?
 Or maybe not at all?
-The answer is almost always that the student doesn’t necessarily not want to go, but that they are lacking in the self-confidence or self-awareness to know what they want to pursue in the future.
+The answer is almost always that the student doesn’t necessarily not want to go, but that they are lacking the self-confidence or self-awareness to know what they want to pursue in the future.
 This is where the personalized touch that NIS counselors offer is so beneficial.
 A student and his parents talk with a college counselor at college fair.Because they know the students, they can ask the right questions that can lead to the underlying concerns to help them work with students to push their thinking further.
 And because they are knowledgeable about different options, ranging from specialty programs in community colleges to four-year programs, they can help point students in the right direction.
 As Moody stated, “College is a lot more than just academics; it is a place for students to find themselves and figure out who they are.”
-Given that, both counselors have a very special place along the high school journeys of NIS students.
-And as you can see from the statistics from the class of 2022, they do it well.
+Given that, both counselors have a very special place along the high school journey of NIS students.
+And as you can see from the statistics from the class of 2024, they do it well.

 NIS has had students graduate from the big-name institutions and from community colleges.
 We’ve had students matriculate into a Japanese university through recommendation and through entrance examinations.
 There is no “it cannot be done,” but there might be some roads that take more determination and higher IBDP scores than others.
 It can be a roller coaster of drama and intrigue for both the students and their parents, but the day the final decisions are made, there is no better feeling than knowing that the students are off on a journey of their design - off to a wide world that is theirs to capture with their abilities to Inquire, Inspire, and make an Impact!